Anisotropic solutions for $R^2$ gravity model with a scalar field: Conclusion

 \section{Conclusion}

 $F(R)$ gravity models without scalar fields have anisotropic instabilities associated with the crossing of the hypersurface $ F_{,R}(R)=0$.
 In other words, the solutions in the FLRW metric are smooth, whereas solutions in the Bianchi I metric have singularities~\cite{Figueiro:2009mm}.
-It means that the effective gravitational constant cannot change it sign if anisotropy is taken into account.
+It means that the effective gravitational constant cannot change its sign if anisotropy is taken into account.
 A similar problem has been discussed for the FLRW and Biachi I models with a nonminimally coupled scalar field~\cite{Starobinsky:1981st} (see also~\cite{Sami:2012uh,Kamenshchik:2016gcy,Kamenshchik:2017ous,Kamenshchik:2017ojc}).

-In this paper, we analyze this question for $R^2$ model with a scalar field.
-In the Bianchi I metric we have found that the evolution equations~(\ref{equD3H}) and (\ref{equD2s2}) have singularity at $\tilde{R}=0$ for anisotropic solutions, whereas for isotropic solutions equations are smooth.
+In this paper, we analyze this question for the pure $R^2$ model with a scalar field.
+While this particular model, in contrast to the Starobinsky inflationary model~\cite{Starobinsky:1980te}, does not include GR as a limiting case, it is a good approximation of the Starobinsky model before inflation and in the beginning of inflation when the $R^2$ term in the action dominates.
+In the Bianchi I metric, we have found that the evolution equations~(\ref{equD3H}) and (\ref{equD2s2}) have singularity at $\tilde{R}=0$ for anisotropic solutions, whereas for isotropic solutions equations are smooth.
 So, in distinguish to the case of the spatially flat FLRW metric, for anisotropic solutions, we see that $\tilde{R}$ does not change its sign during evolution.

 The $R^2$ gravity model has no ghost if the Ricci scalar $\tilde{R}>0$.
 We have found anisotropic solutions with $\tilde{R}>0$ using the metric transformation and the Einstein frame.
+We also analyzed which types of solutions can exist in the case of the phantom scalar field $\chi$ only.
 The general solution in the Einstein frame has been found in terms of elementary functions.
 This general solution gives explicitly the general solution for the initial $R^2$ model in the parametric time.
 Solutions in the cosmic time for this model have been constructed in quadratures.

-We plan to generalize our investigation to more complicated $F(R)$ gravity models with the scalar fields and the corresponding two-field chiral cosmological models. \acknowledgments V.R.I. is supported by the ``BASIS'' Foundation grant No. 22-2-2-6-1.
+We plan to generalize our investigation to more complicated $F(R)$ gravity models with the scalar fields and the corresponding two-field chiral cosmological models.